authcompanion/authcompanion2/README.md

 ## Hot topics

-- We've added full OpenAPI 3.0 specificaiton integration.
-Access the interactive documenation at: http://localhost:3002/docs/api when running the AuthC Server.
+- We've added full OpenAPI 3.0 specification integration.
+Access the interactive documentation at: http://localhost:3002/docs/api when running the AuthC Server.
 Also refresh all of the site documentation for better clarity and instruction.

 ## Introduction